.png)

 TU Dublin’s Engaged Research Network is open to staff and PhD students interested in engaged research (*see definition below).
 It focuses on connecting and supporting people with an interest in engaged research, and developing and sharing resources and experience.
 The network will build TU Dublin’s capacity for Engaged Research, with a focus on the UN Sustainable Development Goals.

-The Network currently has more than 130 members, and 3 main working groups:
+The Network currently has more than 130 members, and 2 main working groups in semester 1 of 2025/6:

 - Hackathon/themed network events development